Entering the Kingdom of Machine Embroidery Appliqué

 Today’s project is a child’s hooded towel design from Appliqué Corner.

 There are basic instructions on Applique Corner for constructing the hooded towel.
-The instructions below are detailed machine embroidery instructions with helpful tips that apply to many other machine embroidery appliqué projects.
+The instructions below detail how to machine embroider on towels and offer helpful tips that apply to many other machine embroidery appliqué projects.

 - Hand towel, cut in half lengthwise